List Your Pet-Friendly Property or Business REGISTER FREE

 Biases: He's the sweetest fur-nephew one can have.

-Decisions based solely on breed can result in prejudice, exclusion and unnecessary euthanasia, leaving genuinely dangerous dogs unidentified.
+Decisions based solely on breed can result in prejudice, exclusion and unnecessary euthanasia, leaving genuinely dangerous dogs unidentified in our community.
 Cross-breeds and mixed ancestry further complicate the picture, and relying on appearance alone risks overlooking or misjudging a dog’s behaviour.

 What This Means for Pet Parents